AlistairKeiller/sample-ackermann-amr/tutorial/tutorial.md

 ### 3.4 Run the Model

-To run the model replace `road_following_model.pth` with a model you have trained and enter the following command from the `ros2_f1_tenth_trainer` directory and start the omniverse simulation.
+To run the model replace `road_following_model.pth` with a model you have trained and enter the following command from the `ros2_f1_tenth_trainer` directory and start the Omniverse simulation.

 ```bash
 python3 model_evaluate_start.py